Self-Guided Walking Tour of London: 13 Stops in One Day

 About My Walking Tour of London

 London is so large that it is impossible to see the entire city.
-I only had one day to complete my walking tour, so I narrowed down to a few areas.
-The places that made my list included Westminster, Whitehall, the area around the River Thames, the Tower of London, the Tower Bridge, the Shard, and the West End.
+I only had one day to complete my walking tour of London, so I narrowed it down to a few key areas.
+The places that made my list included Westminster, Whitehall, the area around the River Thames, the Tower of London, Tower Bridge, the Shard, and the West End.

-A Self-Guided Walking Tour of London - Table of Contents
+Self-Guided Walking Tour of London: 13 Stops in One Day - Table of Contents

 - A Self-Guided Walking Tour of London